Pedestrian Traffic Fatalities By State: 2020 Preliminary Data

 • Do not discuss what happened or who was at fault with the driver.
 You may see if anyone needs help or ask others for help if you need it, but do not discuss the details of the accident.

 • If you do not leave the scene in an ambulance, find an urgent care facility or emergency room.
-Seeing a doctor right away will help ensure that any asymptomatic or latent injuries are treated in a timely manner.
+Seeing a doctor right away will help identify any asymptomatic or latent injuries and have them treated in a timely manner.

-• Find an injury lawyer as soon as possible.
-The sooner you have a lawyer advising you, the better protected your legal rights will be.
+• Find a pedestrian accident lawyer after the incident.
+The sooner you have a lawyer advising you, the better prepared and informed you can be in protecting your legal rights.

 • Follow through on all recommendations for treatment, medication, rehabilitation, and other therapies from your medical providers.

-Our experienced legal professionals serve clients in Los Angeles, San Francisco, Riverside, Bakersfield, Santa Barbara, San Jose, San Diego, Fresno, Sacramento, Sherman Oaks, and throughout California.
-Call (888) 488-1391 today to schedule your free consultation.
-We fight hard to protect injury victims’ right to fair compensation and to hold negligent drivers accountable for the damage they cause, which helps keep the roads of California safer for everyone.
+Our skilled legal representatives are prepared to work with clients across California, including Los Angeles, San Francisco, Riverside, Bakersfield, Santa Barbara, San Jose, San Diego, Fresno, Sacramento, and Sherman Oaks.
+Call (888) 488-1391 to schedule your free initial consultation.
+We work diligently to advocate for the rights of injury victims and seek to hold negligent drivers accountable for the damage they cause.
+Such legal actions may help keep California’s roads safer for everyone.

 Arash Law Practice Area Border/Divider